1913 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Market activity reflects collectors who value both technical excellence and the historic significance of early Lincoln cent proofs.
+Market activity reflects collectors who value both technical excellence and the historic significance of early Lincoln cent matte proofs.

 Market Activity: 1913 Proof Penny